jannschu/datamatrix-rs/README.md

 - [zxing](https://github.com/zxing/zxing) is a Google library to encode and decode multiple 1D and 2D codes including Data Matrix.
 The core part is written in Java.
-- [barcode4j](http://barcode4j.sourceforge.net/) is the predecessor of zxing, the Data Matrix code was forked into zxing and improved.
+- [barcode4j](http://barcode4j.sourceforge.net/) is a predecessor of zxing, the Data Matrix code was forked into zxing and improved.
 - [libdmtx](https://github.com/dmtx/libdmtx) is the most promiment open source C library for encoding and decoding Data Matrix.
 It has a limited but